rifandani/vscode-ecosystem/README.md

 ## Logger

 Easy console logger with support to comment, uncomment, and delete all occurrences.
+For now only supports Javascript code.

 Check the full details in [logger docs](./src/docs/logger.md)

+## Region Marker (Coming Soon)

+Define your code regions, fold and unfold them easily in your editor.

+Check the full details in [region folding docs](./src/docs/region-folding.md)

 ### Issues and Roadmap